 5. Lose traction in between songs

-If people are fiddling around while you’re trying to talk, here’s a tip: just start playing and singing the next song.
+If people are fiddling around on their instruments while you’re trying to talk, here’s a tip: just start playing and singing the next song.
 That will quiet them up and keep things from stalling.

 Never stop refining the craft of running short, effective, enjoyable rehearsals.
 Long, ineffective, unenjoyable rehearsals can create such a heavy drag on your team and ministry than can be hard to overcome.
 Take control, keep it moving, make sure you’re prepared, stay light-hearted, and keep your eye on the clock.